koimotion/EspMilightHub/README.md

 # <bindingName> Binding

-This is a new openhab 2.x binding that allows a single opensource esp8266 bridge (created by Chris Mullins aka Sidoh) to automatically find and add milight globes into OpenHab2.
-The first question Openhab 2 users may have is “Why another binding when one already exists?”, The short answers to this are the new OPENSOURCE bridge allows:
+This is a new Openhab 2.x binding that allows a single opensource esp8266 bridge (created by Chris Mullins aka Sidoh) to automatically find and add Milight globes into OpenHab.
+The first question Openhab 2 users may have is “Why another binding when one already exists?”, The short answer/s to this are that the new OPENSOURCE bridge allows:

-+ Almost unlimited groups so you can have individual control over an entire house of milight globes without multiple OEM bridges.
-A single bridge uses less power for one of many advantages of having only 1 hub/bridge.
++ Almost unlimited groups so you can have individual control over an entire house of Milight globes without multiple bridges.
+A single bridge uses less power for one of many advantages.

-+ If using the milight remotes to control the globes, this binding will update the openhab controls the moment a key is pressed on the remote.
++ If using the Milight remotes to control the globes, this binding will update the Openhab controls the moment a key is pressed on the remote.

 + Auto scan and adding of the globes via paper UI.